 What are the capital requirements of owning real estate and owning physical gold?

 Purchasing a real estate investment property outright requires significant capital.
-Of course, you can purchase real estate on the more affordable end, such as a studio apartment, a property in a less desirable neighborhood, or a fixer-upper, but even then you need substantial capital.
+Of course, Purchasing a real estate investment property outright requires significant capital.
+Of course, you can purchase real estate on the more affordable end, such as a studio condominium, a property in a less desirable neighborhood, or a fixer-upper, but even then you need substantial capital.

 The situation is a lot simpler for gold investments.
-You can buy a 1 oz gold coin or bar for under $2,000, and if that’s too much, you can buy a silver bar for as low as $30 an oz.
+As of the date of publication, you can buy a 1 oz gold coin or bar for under $2,000, and if that’s too much, you can buy a silver bar for as low as $30 an oz.
 In other words, you can get started with investing in gold with much less capital and then contribute to your investments over time.

 For its ability to make smaller investments, gold wins!